twilio-professional-services/flex-project-template/plugin-flex-ts-template-v2/src/feature-library/canned-responses/README.md

 When enabled, this feature will call a serverless function to retrieve a JSON object of canned responses hosted within `assets`.
 The fetched responses are then displayed in the CRM Panel or Task Canvas based on the `configuration.location` property within the `flex-config`.

 - If rendered in the CRM Panel, agents have the ability to insert the message into the active task's `Text Input`, or send the message directly into the conversation
-- If rendered in the Task Canvas, clicking a canned response will only populate the `Text Input` with the string value and not immediately send the message.
+- If rendered in the Message Input Actions, clicking a canned response will only populate the `Text Input` with the string value and not immediately send the message.

 The canned responses will only appear for chat-based tasks.